kozyilmaz/tools/README.md

 $ source environment
 $ PRINT_DEBUG=y make all

-# environment file can be edited to increase/decrease parallel jobs
+# environment file can be edited to increase/decrease parallel jobs (default autodetect)
 BSPJOB=4

 # environment file can be edited to select/unselect tools: